theNBS/ng2-adsk-forge-viewer/README.md

 - A viewer component that can be dropped in to an angular anywhere; the component would take care of loading required Scripts and CSS from Autodesk's servers, rather than requiring these to be declared in the index.html.
   - Ensure the viewer can be displayed and removed from the DOM via *ngIf
 - A basic viewer extension to subscribe to common viewer events - such as Seletion changed, object tree loaded etc. and expose these events on the component
-- Provide TypeScript typings for most of the Forge Viewer API to make the component nice to work with.
-  - All events have strongly typed arguments.
-  - Three.js typings are included so that, where the forge API returns a three js object (such as camera), it is fully typed.
-  > NOTE that I do NOT work for Autodesk and have developed these typings based on the Forge viewer documentation.
-Some typings might NOT be correct.
+- TypeScript typings - which are now provided via Autodesk's official forge-viewer typings.
 - A component that can be dropped in to display a document thumbnail.

 ## Dependencies

-The library targets Angular 5 (and also works with Angular 6).
+The library targets Angular 5 (and also works with Angular 6 and 7).

 ## Using the viewer component